yyyaaan/yyy-cluster/README.md

 Managed database service is always preferred.

-## Frontend inside FastAPI (Deprecated, use VueJS `frontend`)
+## Frontend inside FastAPI has been removed, use VueJS `frontend`

 The FastAPI-APP is designed to serve only API requests.

-> In short, it is NOT recommended to serve frontend in the same container.
-For illustration, there is some small `Vue.JS` app bundled inside the FastAPI app.
+Checkpoint branch may find legacy Jinja templates.